Trucker driving school enrollment on the rise amid trucker shortage - NewsBreak

 “I actually came from a family of truckers so I kind of had an inside scoop on it.
 But like they always tell me, that first week of school is going to be a little rough.
 But you’ve just gotta stick with it and when I came here that first week it was real rough, they threw you out there, they taught us they put your hands on it everything. once it got to stick and the wheels start turning, I was good to go.” truck driver, Ji’quan Stover said.

-“I have some of the instructors that work here that are a little old school, they started as low as 22-cents a mile, right now trucking companys start at 55-cents a mile.”
-Avramenko said.
+“I have some of the instructors that work here that are a little old school, they started as low as 22-cents a mile, right now trucking companies start at 55-cents a mile,” Avramenko said.

 “If it wasn’t for a trucker, you couldn’t get no supplies, no nothing so, they are needed and there is a shortage of them.
 You need the training, just make sure you get the appropriate training, come to the appropriate school, so you can be safe.”
 Pearson said.